STAFF

 Katie Fain

 Katie Fain is a proud Durhamite, and has loved exploring the Triangle since coming back to Durham in 2017.
 She earned a Bachelor of Science in Psychology from Wofford College and has since served individuals with disabilities in many capacities.
-Katie was a cabin counselor at Victory Junction Camp, the Family Care Coordinator at the Ronald McDonald House of Durham and Wake, and-spent the last three years as a teacher for Durham Public Schools in a separate setting classroom for students with autism.
+Katie was a cabin counselor at Victory Junction Camp, the Family Care Coordinator at the Ronald McDonald House of Durham and Wake, and spent the last three years as a teacher for Durham Public Schools in a separate setting classroom for students with autism.
 Katie is so excited to join the Hope Creek Academy team and meet all of your awesome kiddos!
 In her spare time, Katie loves to thrift, go to the beach, travel, spend time with her husband, and do anything related to dogs!

 Jim White

 Jim is a North Carolina native.
 He attended Western Carolina University with a major in Psychology and Sociology.
-He brings a variety of work experience including twenty plus years in retail management, eight years with Wake County Area Mental Health as a Teacher Parent Supervisor working with behaviorally disordered youth, two years as a Substance Abuse Counselor in the adolescent unit at Charter Northridge Hospital, and 15 years as a professional photographer.
+He brings a variety of work experience including twenty-plus years in retail management, eight years with Wake County Area Mental Health as a Teacher Parent Supervisor working with behaviorally disordered youth, two years as a Substance Abuse Counselor in the adolescent unit at Charter Northridge Hospital, and 15 years as a professional photographer.
 After working as a substitute at HCA, he joined the teaching staff full-time.

 Rob Hirtz

-Rob Hirtz earned his Bachelor’s degree from the University of Pennsylvania with a double major in English and psychology, and his Master’s degree in Liberal Studies from Duke.
-After a brief career in advertising, Rob became involved with political campaigns as a campaign manager and consultant with several non-profit organizations, including the Mental Health Association of Southeastern Pennsylvania, as well as a consultant on mental health issues with Pennsylvania state government.
+Rob Hirtz earned his BA from the University of Pennsylvania with a double major in English and psychology, and his MA in Liberal Studies from Duke.
+After a brief career in advertising, Rob became involved with political campaigns as a campaign manager and consultant with several non-profit organizations, including the Mental Health Association of Southeastern Pennsylvania, as well as a consultant on mental health issues with the Pennsylvania state government.
 During this time, Rob also worked as a political reporter and columnist for Philadelphia City Paper, and as a political commentator on Morning Edition for Philadelphia’s public radio station, WHYY.
 He then moved to Durham, where, after he and his wife Jenny authored a travel guide to North Carolina (The North Carolina Handbook), he became an editor with Duke University.
 After almost 20 years with Duke, Rob moved on to become a special education teacher with the Durham public school district, before joining Hope Creek Academy in 2019.

 CJ Barefoot

 CJ earned her BA in Psychology at Meredith College.
 CJ participated in the Meredith College Autism Program (M.A.P.) and received extensive training in Applied Behavior Analysis (ABA) and Discrete Trial Teaching (DTT), working with children aged 2-7 in school and home settings.
-After graduation she was offered a staff position at M.A.P. providing one-on-one teaching and assisting the behavioral consultants and director with training and supervising undergraduate student teachers in ABA and DTT techniques.
+After graduation, she was offered a staff position at M.A.P. providing one-on-one teaching and assisting the behavioral consultants and director with training and supervising undergraduate student teachers in ABA and DTT techniques.
 While completing her Masters in Education for Early Childhood Intervention and Family Support at UNC-Chapel Hill, she continued to work with children with autism aged 5-9 in home and community settings, gaining training and experience using Verbal Behavior teaching techniques.
 She thoroughly enjoys eating tacos, watching soccer, and being a stellar human parent to her doggies.

 Cat Raye Monroe

-Cat is a Georgia native happy to be here in North Carolina. .
+Cat is a Georgia native happy to be here in North Carolina.
 She received her BA in English with a minor in poetry writing from Kennesaw State University in 2014.
-During this time she also completed the Education certification program for secondary education.
-After spending a year teaching in a local highschool, Cat decided to combine her love of education with her love of theater.
+During this time she also completed the education certification program for secondary education.
+After spending a year teaching in a local high school, Cat decided to combine her love of education with her love of theater.
 In addition to acting and directing, Cat helped develop and run several children’s theater programs.
 These programs focused on offering free acting and improv classes to kids with various levels of experience and previous knowledge.
 She has been teaching at HCA since 2021.
-In her free time Cat enjoys reading, cooking, playing board games with friends and hanging out with her dog.
+In her free time, Cat enjoys reading, cooking, playing board games with friends, and hanging out with her dog.